WHAT'S ON GUIDE

 Bradshaw Cricket Club, Off Rigby Ln, Bolton Rd, Bolton BL2 3EU

-Join Bradshaw Cricket Club for an unforgettable evening for the annual themed firework display, funfair, food stalls, and outdoor bar!
-Bolton FM will be there to entertain the crowd before the display.
-Gates open at 6pm, fireworks start at 8pm.
+Join Bradshaw Cricket Club for an unforgettable evening for the annual firework display with funfair, food stalls, and outdoor bar, this years theme is Wicked.
+Bolton FM's Brian Hilton will be there to entertain you before the display.
+Gates open at 6pm, fireworks start at 8pm. £8 per person, Family £20.

-A darkly comic thriller about family, secrets and manipulation.
-Annabel returns home after the death of her cruel father.
+The Octagon Theatre will have a performance of Alan Ayckbourn's masterful dark comedy 'Snake in the Grass'!
+This comic thriller explores the toxic secrets we keep as Annabel returns home after the death of her cruel father.
 Reunited with her sister Miriam, the siblings bicker as buried truths resurface.
 Tensions grow when his former nurse claims Miriam murdered her father, threatening to expose the crime.
-Will Miriam escape justice?
-Can the sisters forgive each other?
-And why are tennis balls flying around the garden?
-Alan Ayckbourn's masterful dark comedy explores the toxic secrets we keep.
+Tickets start from £15 and can be purchased from the theatre box office on 01204 520 661 or by visiting the Octagon Theatre website.

 Oct